 There are 24 twin-sized bunk beds in three cabins available for runners, crew, and spectators.
 Each individual bed (one person per bed) is $10 per night.
+Linens are not provided.
 Cabins will be co-ed and space will be filled as it is reserved.
 We will be happy to match up runners who would like to bunk together as space allows.
-After those spaces are filled, a limited amount of space will be available inside the Group Lodge for air mattresses, cots, etc. at a rate of $10 per person night.
+After those spaces are filled, a limited amount of space will be available inside the Group Lodge for air mattresses, cots, etc. at a rate of $5 per person per night.
 (Beds and bedding will NOT be provided inside the Group Lodge, you must bring your own.)

 Showers are available for all runners; bring all the shower supplies you need, including a towel.

 Per park regulations, camping of any type is prohibited.
 Please do not bring tents with the intention of sleeping in them.
 Please do not plan to sleep in your vehicle.
 RVs are not permitted.
 We realize that this is not how things usually go at our weekend-long races, but it is what we agreed to when we requested to use this park for our race.
 We are giving up the convenience of camping for a very flat course!